-Latex balloons are not covered by 4.10, as they are not made of plastic.
+Latex balloons are not covered by 4.10 (plastic film or plastic bags in packaging and in toys), as they are not made of plastic.
 Plastic balloons are normally so strong that they cannot be taken apart by a child and the thickness of the plastic sheeting should therefore be measured on double layers of sheeting (i.e. without cutting the balloon apart).